-If your book has notes, insert them as follows regardless of how they appear in the original source.
-Click here for a video tutorial!
+If your book has notes, insert them as follows

 - Go to Insert in the menu bar (MS Office 2010 Word: Under the References tab, click the button for the pop-out menu in the Footnotes area.
 This will open the dialog window shown below.)

-- Select Footnotes and apply the following settings:
+- Select footnotes and apply the following settings:

 - Ensure your settings as follows:

-- $\circ\,$ All notes must be endnotes
+- $\circ\,$ Notes must match original (footnotes or endnotes as applicable)

+- \circ If footnote select Bottom of Page

-- \circ placed at end of document
+- \circ If endnote select end of document

 - $\circ\,$ in Arabic numerals (1,2,3...)

 - \circ and be continuous

 - o 🗙

 - As you come across notes in your document:

-- $\circ\,$ delete the number in the text and insert an endnote reference
+- $\circ\,$ delete the number in the text and insert a footnote or endnote reference as required